nikkialenton/discover-cebu-conv/README.md

 ### Installing and starting the app

-1. Install the demo app package into the local Node.js runtime environment:
+1. Install the app package into the local Node.js runtime environment:

     ```bash
     npm install